xinghu7788/DeepSniffer/README.md

 * **Predictors**: We provide the trained layer sequence predictor in /DeepSniffer/ModelExtraction/validate_deepsniffer/predictors， which can be used for predicting the layer sequence of the victim models with their architecture hints.
 * **Dataset**: We provide architecture hint feature file of several commonly-used DNN models (profiling on K40), in the following directory: DeepSniffer/ModelExtraction/dataset/typicalModels.
 * **Scripts**: To infer the layer sequence of these victim models, run DeepSniffer/ModelExtraction/scripts/.infer_predictor_typicalmodels.sh.
 The results log files are stored in DeepSniffer/Results/Table4/logs.
+Run DeepSniffer/Results/Table4/logs/results_analysis.py to display the final prediction error rate results.

 #### Layer Sequence Predictor Training
 * **Dateset**: We randomly generate computational graphs and profile the GPU performance counter information (kernel latency, read volume, write volume) during their execution to train the layer sequence predictor.
-The dataset is in the following directory: /ModelExtraction/dataset/training_randomgraphs.
+The training and testing dataset is in the following directory: DeepSniffer/ModelExtraction/dataset/training_randomgraphs.

 * **Scripts**: To train the layer sequence predictor for model extraction, run DeepSniffer/ModelExtraction/scripts/train_predictor.sh.
 The trained model is in the directory of DeepSniffer/ModelExtraction/training_deepsniffer and training log is under the model checkpoint file directory.